crazydeveloper099/Friend_location_map/README.md

+**Friend Location**
+* Create/Join a chat room world wide.
-This is an App to view the location of all the friends in a chatroom.
+* See the live location of each member in chat room in a map.
+* Send messages and recieve the messages of other people in a room.